kdsuthar/AI-based-QA-Testing_FinBank_Customer_Realibility/README.md

 4. To achieve this, FinBank has collected a wide range of behavioral, transactional, and demographic data from its customer base.

-As a data scientist, your mission is to:
+As a Data Analyst or QA Engineer, your mission is to:

 1. Clean and preprocess the dataset.